rbourgeat/scop/README.md

 ## ToDo List

-- [ ] Fix flat object when rotate to 90

 - [ ] turning around its central axis (careful, not around one of its corners)

 ## ToDo List to optimize